chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 If the client has multiple options for equivalent services, it can choose to fall back from a service that failed a consistency check to one that passed all consistency checks.
-For example, if a client has the option of using one of a set of Privacy Pass token issuers, it can choose an issuer that passes all consistency checks.
+For example, if a client has the option of using one of a set of Privacy Pass token issuers (resp attesters), it can choose an issuer (resp attesters) that passes all consistency checks.

 If the service that failed the consistency check is an optional optimization for the client, the client can simply choose to not use the service.
 For example, if a Privacy Pass token is